I’m lucky to be alive.

-Welcome to the Nanny States of America – one where we are not only protected from spoiled milk, but from ourselves.
+Welcome to the Nanny States of America – one where we are not only protected from spoiled milk but from ourselves.

-As an qualifying member of the north of mid-century birthday club, I believe I’ve earned the right to look back and marvel at the reckless, dangerous, and outright stupid things I did in life – and survived.
+As a qualifying member of the north of mid-century birthday club, I believe I’ve earned the right to look back and marvel at the reckless, dangerous, and outright stupid things I did in life – and survived.
 I also believe this gives me the right to say we’ve crossed the line from common sense and personal responsibility to a strange world where everyone is protected from the slightest of danger or unpleasantness.

-As kids we played lawn darts without injury.
+As kids, we played lawn darts without injury.
 And, yes, as testosterone-filled boys, we threw the darts straight up in the air, testing fate – and each other – with a game of chicken.
 Yes, we were idiots, but we survived.

 We also rode our bike off rickety homemade wooden ramps and shot bottle rockets at each other with makeshift bazooka-style launchers made from our worn out Whiffle bats.